Extending CDCL-based Model Enumeration with Weights: Abstract

 \section{Abstract}

 In this work we investigate \emph{Weighted Model Enumeration} (WME): given a Boolean formula and a weight function over its satisfying assignments, enumerate models while accounting for their weights.
 This setting supports weight-driven queries, such as producing the top-$k$ models or all models above a threshold.
 While related to AllSAT, Weighted Model Counting, and MaxSAT, these paradigms do not treat selective enumeration under weights as a native solver task.
 We present CDCL-based algorithms for WME that integrate weight propagation, weight-based pruning, and \emph{weight-aware} conflict analysis into both chronological and non-chronological backtracking frameworks.
-Chronological backtracking exploits implicit blocking and keeps the clause database compact, thereby reducing memory footprint and enabling efficient propagation.
+Chronological backtracking exploits implicit blocking to keep the clause database compact, thereby reducing the memory footprint and enabling efficient propagation.
 In contrast, non-chronological backtracking with clause learning supports explicit blocking and restarts.
 We show that both approaches are feasible and complementary, highlighting trade-offs in pruning effectiveness with weights and clarifying when each performs best.
-This work establishes WME as a solver-level reasoning task and provides a systematic exploration of its algorithmic foundations.